 The Bond will only cover claims up to the amount written into the policy.
 This means a Fidelity Bond of $500,000 will only cover that amount.
 If you must pay an amount beyond this, you will be liable for the amount not covered by the bond.

 How Much Does a Fidelity Bond Cost?

 Fidelity Bonds can be purchased in various amounts, depending on your need.
 Coverage costs are typically a small percentage of (anywhere from .5% to 2%) of your total coverage amount.
-For example, a $500,000 bond at .5% would cost $5,000 to purchase.
+For example, a $500,000 bond at .5% would cost $2,500 to purchase.

 Do profit sharing plans need a Fidelity Bond?